 - 1. Industrial strength shielding: The PCB is an six-layered board with separate VCC and GND planes designed to operate in noisy industrial environments. - 2.
-FLASH Memory Capability: The F163 has 128K internal FLASH which may be programmed on-board.
-The board can also accept up to 1M of external FLASH memory. - 3.
 External bus system on a header.
-The R-FLIC has a 2 x 16 pin header for selection of the operating modes, which are determined during reset by the state of Port 0 bits. - 4.
+The R-FLIC has a 2 x 16 pin header for selection of the operating modes, which are determined during reset by the state of Port 0 bits. - 3.
 Chip Select lines used for memory mapping.
-Uses CS0# and CS1# to interface to external memory - 5.
-The HiTEX / HiTOOLS ICE connector designed into the board for those needing emulation capabilities. - 6.
+Uses CS0# and CS1# to interface to external memory - 4.
+The HITEX / HITOOLS ICE connector designed into the board for those needing emulation capabilities. - 5.
 On Board 5 Volt and 12 Volt Power Regulation.